Aotearoa Music Photography Awards 2025

 The 2023 Award was judged by Robert M Knight, NZ/Auckland based US Rock Music photographer who has a 175,000 image archive, and career stretching from 1968 to recent times.
 He has photographed pretty much everyone.
 He is an author and the subject of the documentary film Rock Prophecies.
 Knight has photographed Jimi Hendrix, Stevie Ray Vaughan, Eric Clapton, Jeff Beck, Steve Vai, and Carlos Santana.

-Music Photography Award 1st prize: Photographer - Andrew Cornaga - Ed Sheeran at Eden Park, February 10th.
+Music Photography Award 1st place: Photographer - Andrew Cornaga - Ed Sheeran at Eden Park, February 10th.

 Andrew Cornaga - Ed Sheeran